 Pawpaw fruits are nutritional powerhouses, even boasting more protein than a banana.
 The twigs and bark are known to contain a powerful anti-carcinogen, and the fruit has trace amounts, too.

-All our seedling trees are either from local fruit collected in Washington County, AR or from the Kentucky State University breeding program, the only pawpaw breeding facility in the country.
+All our seedling trees are descended from pawpaws in the Kentucky State University breeding program, the only pawpaw breeding facility in the country.
 These seed are all from named cultivars or from advanced selections in the KSU program; thus, the trees and fruit are superior!
-Specify “local’ or ‘KY’ seedlings when ordering.
+SOLD OUT!